top of page

 Group Photo, Confirmation, June 7, 2025.jpeg

-Little Disciples - Children's Ministry
+Little Disciples - Liturgy of the Word Children's Ministry

 FAITH FORMATION